Excel-DNA/IntelliSense/README.md

 ![Argument Help](https://raw.github.com/Excel-DNA/IntelliSense/master/Screenshots/ArgumentHelp.PNG)

+The current test versions can be found on the [Releases](https://github.com/Excel-DNA/IntelliSense/releases) tab.

+Currently only the 32-bit version of Excel is supported, and in the configuration where the IntelliSense support is loaded as a separate add-in.

 Future direction
 ----------------

-The first step is to stabilize the current implementation, and resolve how the feature will be distributed.
-Since the IntelliSense extension can onyl be provided by one add-in loaded into Excel, different add-ins providing the service will have to cooperate.
+The first step is to stabilize the current implementation.
+For the first release, we hope to add:
+    * support for 64-bit Excel,
+    * support for UDFs from VBA add-ins,
+    * support for integrated deployment (as a library deployed in an Excel-DNA add-in) .

 Once a basic implementation is working, there is scope for quite a lot of enhancement.
 For example, we could add support for:

   * enum lists and other parameter selection and validation
   * links to forms or hyperlinks to help
   * enhanced argument selection controls, like a date selector

-The intention is also that the Excel-DNA IntelliSense helper could be used both to add IntelliSense help for UDFs defined in Excel-DNA based add-ins, and for VBA-based functions.
-We'd need to use some kind of definition file or registration function to allow the VBA function to register the descriptions.

 Support and participation
 -------------------------